Observations & Critique: More “Robotech-themed” than Robotech Product

 Seventh, the glue that connects the missile to the pegs that hold the missile in place can also fail… as with other items where the glue fails, a new touch of glue should resolve the matter.
 Eighth, smudges appear on the wings which CW has noted is due to the material between the wings and the body and say can be cleaned with lighter fluid while they search for a more permanent solution for future models (it has not been a problem on my 1D or even 1S toys).
 Ninth, the J variant rattles when you shake it… the nose is a separate piece from the main body and while they’re so solid you wouldn’t know their two pieces on my S variant, it’s very clear on my J. Excluding the adapter that attaches the stand to the toy, the display stand is metal and feels very sturdy.

-The Fokker and Hunter releases seemed like QC roulette to me while my 1D version was much more solid overall and only really suffered from the very fragile missile assemblies and persistent weak glue issues.
+The Fokker and Hunter releases seemed like QC roulette to me while my 1D version was much more solid overall and only suffered from fragile missile assemblies and persistent weak glue issues.
 I really like my Fokker and Trainer versions but my Hunter custom is a comedy of issues.
 Assuming you get one with a bit better build quality or you don’t mind having to do some minor fixes, this is a great-looking and hefty F-14 Tomcat model rendered in paint schemes you love.
-If your love of the VF-1 comes from your love of the F-14 then this may be a great item for you….
-Provided you don’t mind it being 1/72 scale.
+If your love of the VF-1 comes from your love of the F-14, then this may be a great item for you…. provided you don’t mind it being 1/72 scale.
 If you collect 1/72 diecast models and love Robotech or Macross, this seems like a logical item to add to your collection.
 If you’re more of a toy collector this might be a tougher purchase to rationalize.
 The connections and build quality of the accessories don’t live up to high-end toy standards.
 If this were a toy I would have been extremely let down by the amount of gluing I’ve had to do after only moderate handling.
 It’s really frustrating to own a model that is composed of so much metal but doesn’t hold together well due to poorly managed plastic bits.
-It would be cool if all the Macross planes could be rendered in similar models but the Robotech license ensures that, at best, we’ll only see a VF-1 follow-up.
-Fortunately, Calibre Wings has teased the idea of doing a VF-1 someday and, based on this effort, I really hope they do… though I’m lukewarm on this particular effort there’s enough good stuff here to make me eager to see what a second effort could mean.
-They showed off a prototype at SDCC 2018 so it may be a reality sooner than later.
+It would be cool if all the Macross planes could be rendered in similar models but the Robotech license and the relative small scale means we’ll only see F-14s and VF-1s.
 If you have the kind of office where you can park a Tomcat without getting too many sideways looks but have always been reluctant to bring in a transformable toy, this might be a great way to find out who catches the Robotech reference… but you might find yourself gluing parts back on and picking up missiles from the ground if anyone ever tries to pick it up and take it for a “whoosh”.

 Original review date April 15, 2018